-Iowa Central's Early Childhood Education plan is designed for students wanting to complete a Bachelors degree in Early Childhood Education.
-Many early childhood education positions require a Child Development Associate (CDA) license issued by the Child Development Associate National Credentialing (CDANC) Association.
+Iowa Central's Early Childhood Education program is designed for students planning to work with children in a preschool, infant/toddler, family, day care, or home visitor setting.
+Many early childhood education positions require a Child Development Associate (CDA) license, issued by the Child Development Associate National Credentialing (CDANC) Association.
 The purpose of this national certification program is to enhance the quality of child care by defining, evaluating, and recognizing the competence of child care providers and home visitors.